 - Urinary and kidney problems

-7-8 glasses of water is essential for a senior citizen.
+2-3 liters or 7-8 glasses of water throughout the day is essential for the human body to prevent dehydration.
 Don’t forget to drink your water!

-As we get older, we still need to maintain our weight and diet.
-Excess weight can lead to so many health issues, women are especially at risk for osteoporosis.
+As we get older, we still need to maintain our diet and body weight according to age.
+We also need to consider our body weight according to height.
+Excess weight can lead to so many health issues, and women are especially at risk for osteoporosis.
 Getting enough calcium and vitamin D is the key to prevent osteoporosis.
-Also, weight-bearing exercises is an overlooked way to strengthen bones.
+Also, weight-bearing exercises are an overlooked way to strengthen bones.

-It is important to listen to your body, if you are not getting adequate exercise your health will deteriorate.
-There are many online tutorials available if you don’t have access to a park or gym.
-As long as you are getting some exercise, weight won’t be an issue.
+It is essential to listen to your body.
+If you are not getting adequate exercise, your health will deteriorate.
+There are so many workout tutorials available on the internet if you don’t have access to a park or gym.
+As long as you are working out at least 5 days a week for 25-30 minutes each day and doing some body weight loss exercises, the weight won’t be an issue.

 5. Smoking and Drinking

-Both smoking and drinking slowly kills the body.
-As we get older, we know that these are bad habits and need to be kicked out of our lives.
-Regular smoking and drinking increases your risk of cancers of the lung and liver.
-The damage to your body starts from smoking one cigarette.
-Some people presume alcohol is good for the heart but that is untrue.
+Both smoking and drinking slowly kill the body.
+As we get older, we need to kick these bad habits out of our lives.
+Regular smoking and drinking increases risk of liver or lung cancers.
+Smoking the first cigarette itself starts damaging the body.
+Some people also presume alcohol is good for the heart, but that is untrue.

-Some people smoke or drink excessively to relieve stress or cope with problems.
-Unfortunately, smoking and drinking tend to go together creating negative effects on your body.
+Some people smoke or drink excessively to de-stress themselves or cope with ongoing problems.
+Unfortunately, that is not the correct way as it is creating adverse effects on your body.

 There are dedicated helplines to help recover from smoking and drinking addictions.
-It does take time to recover but your health starts to improve and you can feel it.
+It does take time to recover, but your health starts to improve, and you can feel it.
+So, start following the no smoking and drinking policy from today for a healthy ageing.